2008 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 The Reverse Of The 2008 Half Dollar

-The presidential seal dominates the center of the back side.
-An eagle holds arrows in its left talon and an olive branch in its right.
-“UNITED STATES OF AMERICA” curves along the top edge.
-“HALF DOLLAR” appears at the bottom in bold letters.
+The reverse centers on the Presidential Seal — a heraldic eagle gripping arrows in its left talon and an olive branch in its right.
+“UNITED STATES OF AMERICA” curves along the top edge, and “HALF DOLLAR” appears at the bottom in bold letters.

 Other Features Of The 2008 Half Dollar

-The 2008 half dollar measures 30.61 millimeters in diameter and weighs 11.30 grams.
-Regular versions contain copper-nickel clad composition with a pure copper core.
-The coin has a thickness of 2.15 millimeters and features a reeded edge with 150 ridges.
+The 2008 Kennedy half dollar measures 30.61 millimeters in diameter and weighs 11.30 grams for the standard copper-nickel clad version (75% copper, 25% nickel outer layers over a pure copper core).
+Its thickness is 2.15 millimeters, and the edge carries exactly 150 reeds.

 2008 Half Dollar Mintage & Survival Data